 If you look up a picture of Chicago, The Loop is probably what you see.
 Right on the Lake Michigan waterfront, the downtown area is where you’ll find iconic scenes such as Millennium Park (with the recognizable mirrored Bean) and the Chicago Riverwalk.
 It’s one of the downtown Chicago neighborhoods and it’s a small area, only about 1.5 square miles, but it’s packed with businesses.

-You may not find many families living there, given its comparatively steep rental rates (an average of around $2,775 for about 821 square feet), but you’ll find plenty of residents and sightseers alike roaming around the waterfront, weaving through the business district, snapping photos from the glass observation deck atop Willis Tower, or boarding the elevated “L” train.
-If you love people-watching, it’s one of the best downtown Chicago neighborhoods for it — just take a seat near Cloud Gate.
+You may not find many families living there, given its comparatively steep rental rates (an average of around $2,850 for about 821 square feet), but you’ll find plenty of residents and sightseers alike in this fun neighborhood in Chicago, roaming around the waterfront, weaving through the business district, snapping photos from the glass observation deck atop Willis Tower.
+If you love people-watching, it’s one of the best downtown Chicago neighborhoods for it — just take a seat near Cloud Gate

-And let’s not forget Lollapalooza, a massive nine-stage music festival that reverberates across Grant Park each August, where world-famous bands perform against the backdrop of the Chicago skyline.
+And let’s not forget Lollapalooza, the massive multistage music festival that reverberates across Grant Park every summer with world-famous bands — all performing against the backdrop of the Chicago skyline.
 When it comes to postcard-worthy views, this is surely one of the coolest Chicago neighborhoods.

 4. Pilsen

-As the first officially recognized gay neighborhood in the U.S., it’s not hard to see why Northalsted deserves mention as one of the trendy neighborhoods in Chicago — the subsection of Lakeview is a trendsetting enclave by nature.
+As the first officially recognized gay neighborhood in the U.S., Northalsted has long been (and still is) one of the trendiest neighborhoods in Chicago.

 (Source: Northalsted via Facebook)